-Whether you are studying at Newcastle University, Northumbria University, or Newcastle College our wonderful Newcastle student accommodation at Barker House places you at the very centre of the action.
+Whether you are studying at Northumbria University, Newcastle University, or Newcastle College our wonderful Newcastle student accommodation places you at the very centre of the action.
 Newcastle is a city that is buzzing with activity at all times.

 There is always a big event on the horizon, as well as it being a lively city that has plenty of cracking nights out, and good student themed nights at bars and clubs across the city centre.
 It is a town that adores its football, with St James’ Park one of the few cathedrals of football located in a city centre in the UK.